tytydraco/yessleep/out/A_wall_of_fog_rolled_across_North_America_in_1993.md

 He put on one of my favorites, *Stargazing* by Pondworks.
 It’s a low and slow one.
 There’s some violin.
 It always makes me kinda sad.
 Afterwards it wound down into silence and only after a while did Big Steve come back on, speaking quietly.

 “Sometimes they’ll touch each other.
 Just barely.
 Brushin’ fingertips, like.
-And when they do they’re movement will kinda sync up and they’ll sway together.
+And when they do their movement will kinda sync up and they’ll sway together.
 It’s hypnotizing, like watching wind pass over a sea of wheat.”

 Another long pause.
 Another song played.
 I watched the pipe.
 Another song.
 Then Steve came back on again.